lauren-esser/Wall-Quality-in-Tanzania/README.md

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vQu3rUc5nH_gIUQB8IMq_VuA73W9vHtniS5n2cMcUJrVQnWHHWjSyCNll0_rGyLmtvBVzannrp0zZPE/pub?w=592&amp;h=459">

 Class 0 = Functional

 Class 1 = Functional Needs Repair

 Class 2 = Not Functional

 Based on the graph above we can see that Quantity Dry, Quantity_Enough, Extraction_type_gravity, Waterpoint_type_group_other, Extraction_type_other, and Construction Year have the greatest impact on the well's functionality.

 ## Recommendations
+1. Ensure water pumps have access to a water source.
+(Could insert water gauge into pumps.)

+2. Check wells that use extractino type of Gravity, Nira, or are labeled as "Other".

+3. Check wells that use waterpoint type of Handpump, Standpipe, or are labeled as "Other".

+4. Inspect pumps that are built before 1965 or have no construction year listed.

 ## For Further Information